-- 3.4.1 The total area of common land required to be released to deliver the wind farm proposals, including wind turbines together with new and improved access tracks, associated infrastructure and substation extends to 14.48 hectares.
-The release land is situated centrally within CL25 and extends partially into CL26. - 3.4.2 The release land comprises predominantly poor unimproved grassland which is covered partly in fern, heather and rush with areas of self-sown trees which have grown as a result of reduced grazing.
+- 3.4.1 The total area of common land required to be released to deliver the wind farm proposals, including wind turbines together with new and improved access tracks, associated infrastructure and substation extends to 11.80 hectares.
+The release land is situated centrally within CL25 and extends partially into CL26. - 3.4.2 The release land comprises predominantly poor unimproved grassland which is covered partly in fern, heather, whinberry and rush with areas of self-sown trees which have grown as a result of reduced grazing.
 The turbine and substation locations have all been inspected with photographs attached in Appendix 3.
-The areas are further described below: - - 3.4.2.1 Turbine 1 Situated on a north easterly gradient, comprising an area of very heavy fern.
-Very difficult access by foot. - 3.4.2.2 Turbine 2 Situated on a gentle south easterly gradient, very heavy heather, very difficult access on foot other than by following narrow bike tracks. - 3.4.2.3 Turbine 3 Mostly level or gently northerly facing gradient, mostly heavy heather with difficult walking access, close to an area which has been mown by the commoners. - 3.4.2.4 Turbine 4 An open area close to a public footpath with easy access by foot.
-Grazed by cattle and sheep. - 3.4.2.5 Turbine 5 An area of land with some heather, difficult walking access. - 3.4.2.6 Turbine 6 An open level area with heathy grass cover, easy access by foot.
+The areas are further described below: - - 3.4.2.1 Turbine 1 Situated on a gentle northerly facing gradient, comprising an area of thick heather.
+Very difficult access by foot.
+Close to an existing fire break. - 3.4.2.2 Turbine 2 Situated on a gentle south easterly gradient, mostly very thick heather with some whinberry situated close to an area of fern, difficult access by foot. - 3.4.2.3 Turbine 3 Mostly level or gently northerly facing gradient, thick heather with difficult walking access, close to an area which has been mown by the commoners. - 3.4.2.4 Turbine 4 An open area close to a public footpath with easy access by foot.
+Rough grazing with part whinberry, small areas of heather and some light rush. - 3.4.2.5 Turbine 5 A level area with some heather, difficult walking access. - 3.4.2.6 Turbine 6 An open level area with whinberry and grass cover, easy access by foot.

-- 3.4.2.7 Turbine 7 An open level area which appears to have been mown by the commoners and is subject to grazing, easy access by foot though little sign of public access. - 3.4.2.8 Turbine 8 An open level area which appears to be mown by the commoners, easy access by foot but no signs of public access nearby, the access to the turbine is through an area of heavy heather with difficult walking access. - 3.4.2.9 Turbine 9 An open level area which has been mown with areas of fern and heather surrounding, heather and fern is very heavy with difficult walking access. - 3.4.2.10 Turbine 10 An open level area situated on the edge of a mown part of the common, the area appears to be grazed by sheep and cattle with no obvious signs of public access. - 3.4.2.11 Turbine 11 An open level area of the common, situated between areas of open grassland and an area of heather, sheep grazing close by, no obvious signs of public access. - 3.4.2.12 Turbine 12 An open level area situated at the edge of an area of heavy heather and open grassland, very difficult access to the turbine through the heather, no obvious signs of public access. - 3.4.2.13 Turbine 13 The most southerly turbine, situated in an area of open grassland which is subject to grazing by cattle and sheep, some rush apparent, no obvious signs of public access. - 3.4.2.14 Sub-Station An open level area of grassland which appears to be grazed with an area of heavy heather close by, no signs of public access, situated near overhead electricity pylons which cross the common.
+- 3.4.2.7 Turbine 7 An open level area comprising some heather, whinberry and patches of rough grazing, easy access by foot. - 3.4.2.8 Turbine 8 An open level area which appears to be mown by the commoners, the access to the turbine is through an area of heavy heather with difficult walking access. - 3.4.2.9 Turbine 9 A level area with small areas of heather, rough grazing and rush, close to an existing track. - 3.4.2.10 Turbine 10 An open level area situated on the edge of a mown part of the common, the area appears to be grazed by sheep and cattle. - 3.4.2.11 Turbine 11 An open level area of the common, situated close to an existing track, mostly rough grazing with some patches of heather and whinberry. - 3.4.2.12 Turbine 12 An open level area comprising mostly heather and whinberry - 3.4.2.13 Turbine 13 The most southerly turbine, situated in an area of mostly heather and whinberry, difficult walking access - 3.4.2.14 Sub-Station An open level area of grassland which appears to be grazed with an area of heavy heather close by, situated near overhead electricity pylons which cross the common.